Li-Zhihang/Shot-Change-Detection/readme.md

 ### Usage

-First run `SCD.m`, in which you should designate the video path, start time, end time and a output path for the indexing script.
+Run `SCD.m` and provide the video path, start time, end time and a output path for the indexing script.
 Start/end time is the time(seconds) from/to which you process your shot change detection.

 The script contains the following: